neverfap-deluxe/nfd-api/content/content_podcast/EP_14_lets_discuss_healthy_coping_mechanisms.md

     - I also have a subreddit. r/NeverFapDeluxe.
 It’s a great place to post nudes and hook up with desperate guys who can’t stop watching porn.
     - If you’d like to support the podcast, feel free to visit my Patreon (The easiest thing is if you just Google NeverFap Deluxe into Google)

-- Today I wanted to talk about routine.
-    - In particular, what you can fill that routine with.
-In other words, I want to talk about healthy coping mechanisms.
+- Today I wanted to talk about healthy coping mechanisms.
     - We’re going to cover everything, from exercise, to diet, to mental health strategies, to relationships, to literally everything.
     - Largely, drawing from my own life.

+- Mental health update
+  -

 - Talk about Unhealthy Coping Mechanisms - What makes them unhealthy?
 What are some common unhealthy coping mechanisms?